respoke/web-examples/app/modules/group-messaging/README.md

 }
 ```

 When a `UserBuddy` object is created, it sets up an event handler that listens for the `presence` event on the respoke endpoint.
 When this event fires the user object updates its own internal presence data, then fires its *own* `presence.changed` event.
-When the `state` model adds a user buddy to its buddies list, it listens for this event to know that a buddy's presence has changed, and in turn notifies the `ui` controller to refresh its buddy list (thereby showing the updated presence value).
-When a buddy is removed from the `state` model's buddy list, its dispose method is called and the presence event handler is removed from the endpoint object.
-The `state` model will also stop listening to the buddy object as well.
+When the `state` model adds a user buddy to its buddies list, it listens for this event to identify when a buddy's presence has changed.
+When it does, the `state` model notifies the `ui` controller to refresh its buddy list, thereby showing the updated presence value.
+When a buddy is removed from the `state` model's buddy list its dispose method is called and the presence event handler is removed from the endpoint object.
+The `state` model will also stop listening to the buddy object's `presence.changed` event as well.

 #### When the client sends a message

 Buddy objects do more than track state: they are also responsible for routing messages to the appropriate places.
-In the code below, a `sendMessage` method is added to each type of buddy object.
+In the code below, a `sendMessage()` method is added to each type of buddy object.
 In the case of users, the message is sent to the endpoint object; in the case of groups (the "Everyone" group), to the group object.

 ```javascript
 function Buddy(entity, isActive) {